Trekking the Huayhuash Circuit

 Arrive Lima at any time.
 There are no planned activities so check into our hotel and enjoy the city.
 Your Chief Experience Officer (CEO) will hold a general briefing in the evening, normally between 7pm and 8pm (a note will be posted in the arrival hotel with details).
+Please note that hot water shortages and power outages can be fairly common in Peru (even in upgraded hotels and private homes).
+We appreciate your patience and understanding that these occurrences are outside of our control.
 Peru is frequently referred to as the 'Land of the Incas'.
 It is true that the Incas formed the greatest empire on the continent and left mysterious cities such as Machu Picchu.
 However, it is important to remember that the Incas were the only the last in a long series of Peruvian civilizations spanning several thousand years and the ruins of many of these earlier civilizations can also be visited.
 Peru is made up of three main geographical areas: the Andes, the Amazon and the desert coastal area.
-In this trip we concentrate on the Andes region of south-central Peru and the ancient Inca capital of Cuzco.
+In this trip we concentrate on the Andes region of south-central Peru and the ancient Inca capital of Cusco.
 Known as the City of Kings, Peru’s capital city Lima was founded by Francisco Pizarro on the Day of the Three Kings (Epiphany) in 1535.
 The Plaza de Armas is the heart of old Lima, and it is here you find the Cathedral, Government Palace and Archbishop’s Palace.
 The Cathedral dates back to the 1700s and houses the remains of the conquistador Pizarro.
-To get a feel for colonial Lima, take a cab to the Plaza de Armas and watch the changing of the Palace Guard in the afternoon.
+To get a feel for colonial Lima, take a cab to the Plaza de Armas and watch the changing of the Palace Guard around midday.
 Walk the streets surrounding the Jirón de la Unión for great examples of Spanish-colonial architecture and to get a taste for life in a large South American city.
 An optional city tour visits many of the city’s highlights.
 There are many fine museums in and around the city, including the Museo Rafael Larco Herrera, which houses an equally impressive collection of pottery, mummies and textiles from the Paracas and Nazca cultures.
 The more affluent districts of Miraflores, Barranco and San Isidro, which are on the coast, offer good nightlife and cafés all within walking distance.
 Limeños (Lima’s residents) are friendly, and the city is filled with excellent restaurants; seafood lovers in particular should be sure to try a ceviche, for which Lima is well known.

 Travel north by bus and inland up to the stunning mountain peaks and scenery of the Cordillera Blanca to the alpine city of Huaraz.
 With many peaks over 6000m this is one of the highest areas within the Andes mountain range.
 Huaraz is a small town that has, for years, served as the base for many avid hikers and climbers.
 Trekking in this area is said by may to offer little chance of seeing many other foreigners and Huaraz is widely considered a dream setting for the outdoorsy type.
 Day 3 is a free day to acclimatize to the altitude as well as ample opportunity for optional activities like horseback riding or biking in the mountains.
 Relax in the evening at one of the quaint cafes and soak in the natural scenery.